GillesArcas/galerie/README.md

 `--bydir true|false` (default `false`)

 specifies whether the gallery is organized by directories, one HTML page for each directory.
-Can be combined with `--bydates`.
+Can be combined with `--bydate`.

-`--bydates true|false` (default `false`)
+`--bydate true|false` (default `false`)

 specifies whether the gallery is organized by dates.
 Can be combined with `--bydir`.